 During the workshop, LLM in Comparative Law candidates will begin their two required courses: Introduction to U.S. Law and Legal Writing and Research for LLM in Comparative Law Candidates.
 The workshop will include coverage of special topics such as “Sources of Law, Federal and State Court Structure and Stare Decisis,” “Anatomy of a Case: How to Read, Analyze and Brief a Case,” and “Demystifying the Socratic Method.”
 The workshop typically also includes a visit to a local court to meet with a judge and view trials.

-For the Fall 2013 semester, the Introduction to U.S. Legal Education Workshop will begin on August 19, 2013 and conclude on August 23, 2013.
+For the Spring 2014 semester, the Introduction to U.S. Legal Education Workshop will begin on January 7, 2014 and conclude on January 10, 2014.
 Please refer to the calendar of activities for additional information.